Straight Line (song)

-"Straight Line" is a song recorded by Australian-American country artist Keith Urban.
+"Straight Line" (stylised in all caps) is a song recorded by Australian-American country music artist Keith Urban.
 He co-wrote the song with Jerry Flowers, Chase McGill, and Greg Wells, and also produced it with Wells.
 It is a lead single off Urban's twelfth studio album, High.
 The song was released to country radio formats in Australia and the United Kingdom in 2024.
-It was released as the second single in the US and Canada on January 21, 2025.
+It was released as the second single in the US and Canada on 21 January 2025.

 Background

 "Straight Line" was the first song released by Urban in more than a full year.
 He stated that it was the "perfect first track" off his upcoming album "because it's a song born of wanting to break out of routine and feeling like somewhere along the line, life lost some colour and excitement".
 Urban added that it "is about getting it back again – a message of taking back your life and driving out from under the dark cloud".
 He remarked that the song "represents an energy and spirit that became a through line" for the entire album.